 Find out more – How Much does Shopify Cost?

 Squarespace isn’t like Shopify or BigCommerce.
 It’s more like a website builder that has fantastic ecommerce abilities.

 Squarespace would be a great choice if you were looking for an easy to set up and use platform with an eye for design.
 A Square Online store would likely help your business scale better than a Squarespace platform, however.

-If you’re looking to set up an ecommerce platform with minimal fuss and instant access to excellent sales, inventory, and reporting tools, look no further than Square Online Store.
+If you’re looking to set up an ecommerce platform with minimal fuss and instant access to excellent sales, inventory, and reporting tools, look no further than Square Online.

-Square Online Store is also a brilliant choice if you already use Square card readers and other hardware in a bricks-and-mortar store.
+Square Online is also a great choice if you already use Square card readers and other hardware in a bricks-and-mortar store.

 If you want to upgrade to a paid plan, pricing starts at $29 per month, and extends up to $79 per month for the premium plan for large operations.

 But “Square Online” refers to the company's ecommerce offering, which allows a store to establish an online presence that can stand alone or work together with a brick-and-mortar store.
 Naturally, it works perfectly with the Square POS, for an all-in-one retail solution.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored' table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page